Risk management

 Strategic risks

-The heat map below gives an overview of the main strategic risks at the end of 2023.
-The position on this heat map depends on the one hand on the estimated chance that a risk may occur, and on the other hand, on the potential impact that the risk would have on reaching the organizational goals.
-These are the gross risks that were identified.
-Any impacts of control measures that are taken will not be visible here
+The heat map and explanations below give an overview of the main strategic risks.
+The position on this heat map depends (1) on the estimated likelihood that a risk may occur, and (2) on the potential impact that the risk could have on reaching the organizational goals.
+These are the identified gross risks.
+Any impacts of control measures that are taken will not directly be visible here.

 (Expected) impact of risks on results or financial positions

-The risks as mentioned did not have a material impact on the 2023 results and the financial position at year-end.
+The risks as mentioned did not have a material impact on our results in 2024 and our financial position at year-end.
 What the impact of these risks will be in the near future, is unclear.
-The consequences of the centralization of care and the agreements in the Integral Care Agreement (IZA) are also still unclear.
+The consequences of healthcare centralization and the agreements in the Integral Care Agreement (IZA) are also still unclear.
 We can however say that these will only become visible in the medium term (three to five years).

 Use of financial instruments

 UMC Utrecht does not make use of any compound or complex financial instruments.
-‘Open positions’, due to their risky nature, are not allowed under the treasury statute.
+Due to their risky nature, our treasury charter does not allow for so-called ‘open positions’.
 Should we ever use a financial instrument, we would do so only to hedge an existing position.
-At year end 2023, there are no (material) positions.
+There were no (material) positions at the end of 2024.

 As indicated, the heat map shows our gross estimate.
-Needless to say, we employ many control tools to manage these risks.
+Needless to say, we have many control tools to manage these risks.
 We explain the main measures below.

 -

-Identify which control measures reduce the listed risks to what extent.
+Identify which control measures reduce the mentioned risks to what extent.

 -